Bar Stool vs. Counter Stool Height: Which Is Right for You?

 Choosing the right one for you from these two stools is simple.
 We will look at more details to help you choose.

-1. Counter, Table Height
+1. Measure Your Table Height

 First and foremost is your table height.
 Whether it's a bar or a kitchen island, measure its height first!